turingschool/front-end-curriculum/projects/module-1/tic-tac-toe-solo.md

 * **4:**

   - Code is well refactored, DRY, follows SRP, and demonstrates developer empathy.
 There are multiple examples of reusable functions.
 There are no instances of repetitive code.
-  - No global variables are used aside from query selectors, start time, and instance of `Game`.
+  - No global variables are used aside from query selectors and instance of `Game`.
 If you feel you need more because you are building out additional functionality that requires a global variable, please check in with an instructor.

 * **3:**